 - Lesson 8.5 - Offering Travel Protection

-- Lesson 8.6 - 10 Reasons to Buy Travel Protection
+- Lesson 8.6 - The Seven HIDDEN SECRETS You Didn't Know About Travel Protection

 - Chapter 8 Quiz

 - Lesson 9.1 - Customer Service

 - Lesson 9.2 - Tips for becoming the best service-focused travel advisor